 - The statement of purpose is fundamental to the service.
-It should: accurately describe the service provided; state where and how these services will be provided; and state the arrangements to support the delivery of the services. - It includes the information set out in The Regulated Services (Registration) (Wales) Regulations 2017, as amended(2). - In preparing a statement of purpose, the service provider takes into account any statement of purpose guidance provided by the Welsh Government or the service regulator. - For accommodation-based services, a statement of purpose is provided for each place/location at which a service will be provided. - For domiciliary support services, a statement of purpose is provided for each place from, or in relation to which, services are provided. - Service providers review and update the statement of purpose at least annually or when changes are being made to the service provided. - Where there is an intention to change the service being provided, the statement of purpose is updated to reflect the change.
-The provider notifies those persons set out in regulation 7(6) at least 28 days prior to the changes being made.
-Examples of this include: - where a service which does not provide nursing care intends to provide nursing care; - o provision of additional specialist services; o where a specific service referred to in the statement of purpose is to be withdrawn; or - o changes to the normal staffing arrangements or levels as set out in the existing statement of purpose. - Where there is an intention to change the service being provided with immediate effect, i.e. within the 28 days notification period (required by regulation 7(3)), for example in response to an urgent request, the provider: - o notifies the service regulator immediately (and where practicable, prior to implementing the change); and - updates the statement of purpose to reflect the change without delay and provides a copy to the service regulator.
+It should: - o accurately describe the services provided; - o state where these services will be provided and describe the location in relation to the special school. - o state how these services will be provided. - o state the arrangements to support the delivery of the services. - o describe the working relationship between the education and residential settings.
+This includes but is not limited to the joint working arrangements for policies and procedures, staff, premises, facilities and equipment, and records. - A copy of the statement of purpose is readily available to individuals who use the service, staff and any parent/representative who may request it. - It must include the information set out in The Regulated Services (Registration) (Wales) Regulations 2017. - In preparing a statement of purpose, the service provider takes into account any statement of purpose guidance provided by the service regulator. - A statement of purpose is provided for each place/location at which a service will be provided. - Service providers review and update the statement of purpose at least annually or when changes are being made to the service provided.

-- Where a change to the statement of purpose is proposed, the service provider satisfies the service regulator of their ability to provide the services proposed by, for example, providing additional information or receiving a visit from the service regulator to the service (where appropriate). - Where the statement of purpose is updated a record is kept of the version and date of amendment. - A copy of the statement of purpose is readily available to individuals who use the service, staff and any representative who may request it.
+- Where there is an intention to change the service being provided, the statement of purpose is updated to reflect the change.
+The provider notifies those persons set out in regulation 3(6) at least 28 days prior to the changes being made.
+Examples of this include: - Where a service which does not provide nursing care intends to provide nursing care: - o provision of additional specialist services. - o where a specific service referred to in the statement of purpose is to be withdrawn; or - o changes to the normal staffing arrangements or levels as set out in the existing statement of purpose. - Where there is an intention to change the service being provided with immediate effect, i.e. within the 28 days notification period (required by regulation 3(3)), for example in response to an urgent request, the provider: - o notifies the service regulator immediately (and where practicable, prior to implementing the change); and - o updates the statement of purpose to reflect the change without delay and provides a copy to the service regulator. - Where a change to the statement of purpose is proposed, the service provider satisfies the service regulator of their ability to provide the services proposed by, for example, providing additional information or receiving a visit from the service regulator to the service (where appropriate). - Where the statement of purpose is updated, a record is kept of the version and date of amendment